savar95x/savar95x.github.io/README.md

 - [ ] get an is-a.dev domain
 - [ ] add header and footer in startpage as well
 - [ ] unify style.css and basic html
-- [ ] make header more mobile friendly
+- [ ] make header more mobile friendly, add threeline
+- [ ] learn hugo

 ### Ideas
 - [ ] A quote from movies page that returns json on curl